joshukraine/dotfiles/README.md

 * Check for command line tools to be installed.
 The script will exit if they aren't found.
 * Install [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
-* Run thoughtbot's [Laptop script](https://github.com/thoughtbot/laptop).
+* Run my fork of thoughtbot's [Laptop script](https://github.com/joshukraine/laptop).
 This is a provisioning script which installs lots of goodies like Homebrew, rbenv, postgres, etc.
 * Set up some basic directories in `$HOME`.
 * Symlink dotfiles to `$HOME`.
 * Install several fixed-width fonts.
-* Configure git.
-(Substitute your own details here.)
 * Install Vundle and plugins for vim.
 * Install various packages via [Homebrew](http://brew.sh/).
 * Install OS X software via [Cask](http://caskroom.io/).